Jzhang128/ActiveDirectoryLabPT2/README.md

 <img src="https://i.imgur.com/o1XtAWa.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-13. Next we need to install the Duo Windows Client on our Virtual Machine.
+13. Next, we need to install the Duo Windows Client on our Virtual Machine.
 We will login to our Domain Controller VM.
 <br />
 <br />
 14. Open a browser and paste this website: https://dl.duosecurity.com/duo-win-login-latest.exe